niitsuma/miniKanren-image-processing/README.md

 miniKanren-image-processing
 ===========================

+image processing using miniKanren

+# Aim

-mage processing using miniKanren i
+minimum description of image processing algorithm using miniKanren